rloutlaw/JavaSDKDocs/outlawSDKDocs/configure-webapp-sources.md

                     .create();
 ```

-The `username` value in this code is your GitHub username.
+The `username` and `reponame` values are the ones used in GitHub.
 You'll need to [create a GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with read permissions and pass it to `withGitHubAccessToken`.

 ## Sample explanation

-The sample creates the first application using Java 8 and Tomcat 8 running in a newly created [Standard S1 plan](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview) .
-The `PublishingProfile` for the newly created app is retieved and used to get the hostname, username, and password for FTP deployment.
-The code then uploads a WAR file to the directory Tomcat is configured to monitor for new deployments.
+The sample creates the first application using Java 8 and Tomcat 8 running in a newly created [Standard](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview) App Service plan.
+The code then FTPs a WAR file to the directory Tomcat is configured to monitor for new deployments using the information in the `PublishingProfile` object.

 The second application is created in the same plan as the first and is also configured as a Java 8/Tomcat 8 application.
 The JGit libraries are used to create a new Git repository in a folder of the sample that contains an unpacked Java web application in a directory structure that maps to the one in App Service.
 The files in the folder are committed to the repo and pushed to Azure using a Git remote URL and username/password provided by the `PublishingProfile`.